fubinf/sedrila/docs/instructors.md

 **Typical workflow:**

 1. Student submits their `.prot` file in their repository
-2. Run protocol comparison to get automated results
+2. Run protocol comparison to see immediate results in the console
-3. Review the generated reports:
+3. Review the output:
-   - Check failed entries for obvious errors
+   - Check failed entries for obvious errors (detailed error messages are shown)
-   - Review manual-check entries using the JSON report (contains full student output)
+   - Review manual-check entries (marked with "Manual check required")
 4. Provide feedback to student based on findings

 **Important notes:**
 - Tasks with variable output (HTTP responses, timestamps, etc.) typically use `output=skip`
 - Such entries will always be marked "manual check required"
-- The JSON report contains complete student commands and outputs for manual verification
+- Failed entries show detailed error messages (e.g., "command mismatch", "output mismatch")
 - This feature complements (not replaces) the normal submission checking workflow

 - When `sedrila` starts, it will `git pull` the repo and remove all entries from 'submission.yaml'